mblink/scala-ts/docs/index.md

 *New version 0.4.0* - added support for SBT 1.0, Either and Map.

+*New version 0.5.0* - added support for emitting io-ts models.

 ## Usage

 *scala-ts* can be used either standalone or as a sbt plugin.